wherrickjr1/wherrickjr1/README.md

 ## Hi there 👋
+## I was locked out of my old github.
+You can see what I have there here: https://github.com/wherrickjr
+## 🕺 I'm hoping to advance my skills at using data to come up with solutions for businesses and government agencies
+😁 Pronouns: He/Him/His ⚡ Fun fact: I like to sing, dance, and play music
 <!--
 **wherrickjr1/wherrickjr1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.